SpiralLogic/hive/README.md

 * github actions for CI
 * rancher config for CD (just automates all the above)
 * kubernetes deployment script for k8s

+### goals
+- [x] To minimise non-dev dependencies.
+- [x] use latest .net5 to try new features
+- [x] investigate build and bundler options
+    - esbuild wins (webpack, rollup, parcel, browserify)
+- [x] vanilla css3
+- [x] well tested clean domain layer
+- [x] all networking and hardware to be self hosted and managed on prem
+- [x] apply a user centric testing to each layer aiming for 100% coverage (to understand when bang for buck runs out)
+- [x] playable real time via web sockets
+- [x] all SVGs self made (excluding github icon)
+- [x] self created kubernetes cluster automated (inc tls)
+- [x] no database instances
+- [x] be accessible, mobile friendly, responsive with 100 lighthouse score
+- [ ] attempt ML for an AI player
+- [ ] ability to find other players
+- [ ] see move history